hmnaik/smartbarn-mocap/README.md

 The given file function is doing following tasks, in module 2.

 1. accessPhoneCam : The code in this file allows us to stream the camera footage from the phone connected to the same WLAN network with the computer.

-2. acousticVICONCalibration Projecting mocap information on the video images.
+Requires users to have active connection with VICON system and in the same network.

+2. acousticVICONCalibration: Computers the rotation and translation between the VICON coordinate system and the acoustic coordinate system.
+This can be considered as a pose of acoustic sensors w.r.t vicon just like other bodies that are tracked.

 3. annotateSequence: The file is created to start your own annotation sequence for computing 3D position of custom features.
 The code follows following 3 steps.
-1. First selection of frames for annotation (Implemented in AnnotationFrameSelector.Py)
+1. First selection of frames for annotation (Implemented in AnnotationFrameSelector.Py explained below)
 2. Opens annotating tool to capture 2D positions
 3. 2D positions from different images are triangulated and 3D positions w.r.t corresponding 6-DOF pattern  are saved in separate file.